Do-it-Yourself: Preparing for an Offshore Race

-While you can buy the booklet containing the Special Regs from US Sailing for about $25.00, it’s now possible to download either the complete book or an extract directly from the US Sailing website.
+While you can buy the booklet containing the Special Regs from US Sailing, it’s now possible to download either the complete book or an extract directly from the US Sailing website.
 An extract is a portion of the Special Regs that contains only the information that pertains to your race.
 In the case of the Pacific Cup or Transpac, it’s a Category 1 race for monohulls, one of the ten extracts listed on the site.
 The extract is a PDF document which can be saved or printed.

 Oh, if only that was all there was to it!
 The challenge is that well-meaning race organizers, safety of life at sea (SOLAS) committees, and board members are reluctant to leave the World Sailing or US Sailing version of the Special Regs intact.
 Inevitably, the Notice of Race (NOR) will contain a list of modifications to the Special Regs that adapt them for the special conditions present in the race you are entering.
 Common modifications include: